fluree/docs.flur.ee/src/content/0.9.1/docs/tokens/tokens.md

 2. GraphQL
 3. An embeddable Fluree client (not yet in production)

-For any of these methods, a valid token must be supplied with the database requests (queries, transactions, etc.).
+For any of these methods, a valid token must be supplied with the ledger requests (queries, transactions, etc.).

-Tokens are tied to a specific authorization record stored in the database and govern the permission of the requests.
+Tokens are tied to a specific authorization record stored in the ledger and govern the permission of the requests.
 There are several ways to get a token which are subsequently explained.

 It is worth noting that transactions are signed using public/private key cryptography.
 The hosted Fluree abstracts this from your application so that a more common username/password authentication scheme can be utilized.